trallnag/token2go-server/assets/README.md

 For creating the actual favicon I use [RealFaviconGenerator](https://realfavicongenerator.net/).
 Here I use my exported SVG as an input to create favicons in different formats.

+## Swagger Initializer

+The file [`./swagger-initializer.js`](./swagger-initializer.js) is used to override the file with the same name that comes with the default Swagger UI distribution.
+It is injected by the [`../scripts/place-swagger-ui`](../scripts/place-swagger-ui) script.